sanidhyakr18/MCQTestApp/README.md

 *To run this program, simply clone it and open MCQTeestApp\Debug\CQTestApp.exe*

-*To view/edit its source code, open MCQTestApp\src\MCQTestApp.cpp file with any Code Editor to run it.*
+*To view/edit its source code, open MCQTestApp\src\MCQTestApp.cpp file with any Code Editor.*

 **This project was made on Atom using gpp-compiler(plugin) and built with Eclipse.**